{

 }

-It can also pass multiple different input values for the same query.
+It allows passing different input values for the same query.

 PreparedStatement pstmt = null;